 This may require use of Team Teach methods or equivalent approaches (further information can be found within the dedicated section of this policy and/or within the SAND Academies Trust's Team Teach/PHP policy).
 If behaviour continues and any member of the community remains at risk, the Headteacher reserves the right to remove or exclude the pupil from a lesson, an activity, break/lunch, or from the school environment until calm and order is restored.
+Further information on physical restraints please ask to see the trusts physical restrivtive intervention policy.

 Consequences for unacceptable behaviour involve providing an opportunity for the child to reflect on, and learn from, their behaviour (as detailed in the next section regarding 'restorative approaches').
 Wherever possible, a chance for reparation should be provided to the pupil.
 By providing a restorative consequence, the need for suspensions or exclusions of any kind is likely to be vastly reduced.
 However, there may be occasions when the Headteacher must consider whether pupil behaviour persistently places others at risk.
 The safety of the pupil body and school community as a whole is paramount.
 The Trust firmly believe that suspensions and/or exclusions must only be used as a last resort.
 Sladewood also recognises that, on rare occasions, an alternative setting may better suit the needs of an individual (in which case, the pupil would be supported to find a suitable educational establishment).
-For further information, please see the SANDMAT policy regarding exclusions.
+For further information, please see the SANDMAT policy regarding exclusions Suspension-and-Permanent-Exclusion-Policy-October-2024.pdf.